Common push error messages

 The BadToken error may occur for several reasons:

-- The push token isn’t being sent to us correctly in
+- The push token isn’t being sent to Braze correctly (for example, in

 - Check the token in the Message Activity Log.
 It should generally look like a long string of letters and numbers (such as